 If the pot is too heavy, you can consider placing it on a moving tray that will make it easier to move around in such situations.

-How to water the pumpkin plant in the pot?
+9. Water the pumpkin plant in the pot

 The most common problem when growing vegetables can be underwatering or overwatering.
 Both can cause your pumpkin plants to suffer.

 Underwatering will stunt the growth of the plant and the pumpkins won’t grow.
 Overwatering will cause the roots to drown and invite fungal issues like root rot.

 I have a simple method of figuring out when and how much to water your pumpkin plants.
 I like to water in the morning as it’s part of my inspection of the plants in the garden.

 Stick your finger 1-2 inches in the potting soil to figure out the moisture in it.
 If the tip of your finger does not feel moist, it’s time to water the plant.

 When you do water the potting soil, make sure to do it well.
 You want to keep watering the soil till the water flows out from the drainage holes at the bottom.

 That’s an indication that the water has reached all areas of the potting soil.
 And the pumpkin plant roots can get the required moisture they need.

 You can use a watering can to water the potting soil.
 Just make sure not to splash water on the foliage.
 Otherwise, it may create a humid environment that attracts fungal diseases.

 You should also add a layer of mulch on the potting soil using materials like grass clippings, dried leaves, hay, or wood chips.
 The mulch will insulate the potting soil and keep it moist for a longer time.